Get answers to the most frequently asked questions here.

 We look forward to sharing more, and receiving feedback on, the ecology and biodiversity enhancements associated with the project as we complete our studies and learn more about the possibilities of the site

 It is expected that the construction of the solar farm will take between 24 and 48 months and likely developed in phases.
-The duration of the project build will become clearer as we continue to refine the site.
+The duration of the Project build will become clearer as we continue to refine the site.

 It is expected that the solar farm will be operational for a period of up to 60 years.

-Should the project be consented and built the site will be decommissioned in line with the planning conditions issued as part of the consent.
+Should the Project be consented and built the site will be decommissioned in line with the planning conditions issued as part of the consent.
 A decommissioning plan will be agreed as part of the planning conditions.

 A key aim of our projects is to enhance biodiversity and contribute to the local economy.